pigslyer/opencold/docs/GDD/OPENCOLD.md

     - [Details]
     - [How it works] /Describe in 2 Paragraphs or less/
   - Resource Management
+    - The first resource is Health.
+When it runs out, you die.
+Can be depleted by combat and environmental hazarads.
+    - The second resource is your Heat.
+As it falls lower, you are debuffed and eventually start losing life.
+    - The third resource is Heat Producers.
+These are corpses and similar environmental objects you use to warm yourself up so you don't freeze.
+The reactor is your primary heat producer for the first part of the game.
+    - The fourth resource is the Countdown of the reactor.
+It can be used to get implants if a player finds an implant station.
+    - Inventory resources:
-    - [Details] Inventory management is crucial to survive.
-The first resource is fuel.
+	    - The first resource is Fuel.
 Different fuels can be gathered to keep the player warm, or even be used as ammunition.
-    - The second resource is also one that affects heat, the reactor time.
-Used to install the implants you've collected in runs.
+	    - The second resource is Catalysts.
+They ignite Fuel you have when interacting with the right Heat Producer and generate heat.
 	    - The third resource is items that affect combat.
-These include guns, their bullets and attachments, melee weapons
+These include guns, their bullets and attachments, melee weapons.
-    - The fourth resource is implant blueprints for future runs, which you bring to implant stations.
-    - The fifth resource is health.
-When it runs out, you die.
-Can be depleted by combat and environmental hazarads.
 	    - The sixth resource is cybernetic implant blueprints.
 They are rare and can be obtained mainly through exploration.
 Upon reaching implant station become permanently accessible.
     - [How it works] /Describe in 2 Paragraphs or less/
   - Implants
     - [Details] /Describe in 2 Paragraphs or less/